 Discover free films for watching, discussing and exploring filmmaking.

-The summer holidays may be on the horizon - in fact, they've already arrived in Scotland and Northern Ireland - but there are still plenty of ways you can get involved with our activities.
+The summer holidays may have arrived - but there are still plenty of ways you can get involved with our activities.
 In fact, with the summer break, you may even have more time available to explore what we have to offer.

 Our six sessions filmmaking package is the perfect activity for the holiday, providing a programme of filmmaking guidance to help you make a film in six accessible steps.
 The programme is designed for use by both educators and young people, so the budding young filmmakers in your club or classroom can dive in and begin creating on their own over the summer holidays.

 With six sessions conveniently fitting the six week summer holiday, this can be an activity that runs throughout the holiday, or can be completed in one day if the creative juices are really flowing!

 Why spend the summer making a film?
 Well we're glad you asked...

 What better reason for dabbling in a little filmmaking this summer than getting a head-start on entering the 2019 Into Film Awards?
 Entries are open now until 14 December 2018, but the summer holiday provides the perfect opportunity to craft an Award-winning film.